come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 It's best not to get creative here, just follow this simple specification that works for all the cases, proposed by Richard Littauer on [Standard Readme](https://github.com/RichardLitt/standard-readme/blob/master/spec.md).
+*Do not forget* to add in there how to disclose security vulnerabilities found on your project.

 [<img src="https://pbs.twimg.com/profile_images/853672023511490561/m_RAvJfy.jpg" alt="Richard Littauer" height="350"/>](https://twitter.com/richlitt)